strider99/js-algo-and-data-structures/README.md

-### This respository contains all the data structure implemented in JS
+### This repository contains all the data structure implemented in JS

 #### The folder problems caontains all the algorithm questions that i come across and solve.